 Think about what search terms you are going to use.
 If you search for "Ethics", you will get a lot of results.

 Narrow your search by adding terms for the subfield or type of ethics you are focusing on.

-- Materials on religious ethics (Christian ethics, Jewish ethics, Islamic ethics, Buddhist ethics, etc.) may be in Bridwell library
+Based on your search topic, materials may be in multiple libraries.
+For example, materials on bioethics or biomedical ethics, legal ethics, or justice and ethics may be in Underwood Law Library.
+Materials on religious ethics (Christian ethics, Jewish ethics, Islamic ethics, Buddhist ethics, etc.) may be in Bridwell Library.